Stop Bad Hires: 4 Hiring Tips from a Human Resources Franchise

 Why do companies hire bad employees?

-- The company needed to fill the position quickly.
+- The company had to fill the position quickly.

 - The company didn’t perform adequate background checks or follow up with references.